Vatican City and Holy See passports

 Only for the third category is an actual grant of citizenship required.

 Diplomatic passports of the Holy See, not passports of the Vatican State, are held by those in the Holy See's diplomatic service.

 Service passports of the Holy See can be issued to people in the service of the Holy See even if not citizens of Vatican City.

 Vatican City passports are issued to citizens of the state who are not in the service of the Holy See.

-Passports issued by Vatican City are in Italian, French and English, those issued by the Holy See are in Latin, French and English.
+Ordinary passports issued by Vatican City and service passports issued by the Holy See are in Italian, French and English; diplomatic passports issued by the Holy See are in Latin, French and English.

+According to the Henley Passport Index released on January 8, 2025, a Vatican passport allows visa-free, visa-on-arrival, or e-visa entry to 155 countries and territories, ranking 26th in the world.